 Online communications are fast, easy, convenient and expected, but are they as effective as face-to-face communications?

-The Harvard Business Review reported on a study that found that face-to-face requests are 34 times more successful than emails.
-If your primary method of marketing is cold-emailing for new business, that adds up to a great deal of lost opportunity.
+The Harvard Business Review reported on a study that found that face-to-face communications are 34 times more successful than emails.
+If your primary method of marketing is cold emailing for new business, that adds up to a great deal of lost opportunity.
 Indeed, people tend to overestimate the power of their persuasiveness in emails, and underestimate their power in face-to-face communication.

 Of course, email is wonderful for quick feedback or the green light on a project change.
 However, in-person meetings can go a long way to building and maintaining your business relationships.
-How well you understand and navigate human behaviour—in face-to-face communications—can make you a strong influencer and highly successful entrepreneur.
+How well you understand and navigate human behavior—in face-to-face communications—can make you a strong influencer and highly successful entrepreneur.